Twin Cogenesis: Twin cogenesis for mirror twin Higgs models

 \section{Twin cogenesis for mirror twin Higgs models}

-As mentioned in Section \ref{sec:MTH}, twin cogenesis scenario is general and applies to any viable twin Higgs model without an explicit $\mathbb{Z}_2$ breaking, in which Yukawa couplings of twin matter fermions are identical with the corresponding SM fermions', making this scenario more predictive and attractive.
-In this section, we discuss the twin cogenesis scenario for a general mirror twin Higgs setup with three generations of twin fermions, and we assume for such models the dark radiation problem is successfully addressed, e.g., the $\nu$T2HDM proposed in Section~\ref{sec:T2H}.
+Twin cogenesis mechanism also applies to other twin Higgs model in which the Yukawa couplings of twin matter fermions are identical with the corresponding SM fermions.
+Without specifying a concrete twin Higgs model, in this section we will discuss in general the twin cogenesis mechanism for mirror twin Higgs setup with three generations of twin fermions, and we assume the problem of too much dark radiation due to twin neutrinos can be addressed in such models, e.g., the $\nu$T2HDM proposed in Section~\ref{sec:T2H}.

 Aside from explaining the tiny neutrino masses, the six heavy right-handed Majorana neutrinos $N^{\pm}_i$ can also generate asymmetries in both the SM and the twin sector, via interactions Eq.~(\ref{AsyGenII}).
 The CP violations due to the complex coupling $\lambda_{ij}$ generate the excess of $L_{i}^{\alpha}H^{\beta}$ over $\bar{L}_{i}^{\alpha}H^{\beta*}$ and $L_{i}^{\prime\alpha}H^{\prime\beta}$ over $\bar{L}_{i}^{\prime\alpha}H^{\prime\beta*}$, and thus create a net $B-L$ number in the SM sector and create a net $B^\prime-L^\prime$ number in the twin sector.
 Since the complex coupling $\lambda_{ij}$ are identical for the SM and the twin sector, the interactions Eq. (\ref{AsyGenII}) generate (almost) the same amount of asymmetry in both sectors.
 Hence, the $B^\prime-L^\prime$ number created in the twin sector is equal to the $B - L$ number created in the SM sector (if the washout effects are similar in both the SM and the twin sector), i.e.,